Ian Granstra:

 The physical cost of profiting financially, however, was also great.
 Richard, a surgeon, told John he was a workaholic and he did not mean it as a compliment.
 The doctor warned his son that the continuous eighteen-hour days along with the skipping of sleep and meals would catch up with him.
 John assured his dad everything was under control.
 Subsequent events, however, seem to indicate that father knew best.

 John Cheek’s business deal was soon finalized, but he was not able to reap his riches.
 Instead of living in luxury, John was instead believed to be living on the streets, possibly having suffered a mental breakdown.
-Thirty years later, his fate remains unknown.
+Thirty-one years later, his fate remains unknown.

 John Cheek